Softy107/The-Cherry-Upright-Piano/README.md

 # The Cherry Upright Piano
-A soft upright piano by Softy107 for free use in Black MIDI videos, editing, or other uses.
+A soft upright piano for free use in Black MIDI videos, editing, or other uses.

 Contains a total of :
 - 15 samples (C, F#)